python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_0a_preliminaries.md

 - 🐛 The run and debug icon is used for troubleshooting.
 - 🪟 The extensions icon is used to install additional extensions to improve your VS Code experience.

+### Icons in the python-can-define-radio lessons

+- 🧠 : PE
+- 👨🏽‍🏫👩🏽‍🏫 : Lecture
+- 📝 : User input follows

 ### Misc

 <details><summary>We will be using Github for many of our Python and SDR lessons.
 (Expand for details)</summary>